ahmednour3123/ahmednour3123/README.md

 </p>

 - 🏆 I'm an ITI graduate.
-- 👨‍💻I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with HTML, CSS and JavaScript or anything related to web development.
 - 👻 Fun Fact: my perfect day would start and end with a tasty meal.